Water Distribution System Optimization

 With nearly 7,000 miles of sub-surface water main infrastructure serving more than 8 million people throughout the five boroughs, DEP recognizes the importance of ensuring that our distribution infrastructure is in excellent operating condition at all times.

 Building upon the success of the Universal Metering Program, DEP has enhanced its commitment to monitoring water usage and detecting inefficiencies in its system by expanding its existing leak detection efforts.
 For over 40 years, DEP’s Leak Detection Unit has investigated leaks throughout the city’s water distribution system in order to prevent property damage, water loss and infrastructure failure.
 Leak detection improves overall system efficiency, which can translate to significant water savings benefitting citywide conservation and demand management efforts.
-Over the past three years, DEP leak detection crews have surveyed more than 6,500 miles of water mains.
-Repairing the leaks discovered during these surveys can save millions of gallons of water per day.
+Over the past five years, DEP leak detection crews have surveyed more than 3,750 miles of water mains.
+DEP has achieved an average estimated savings of 1.89 million gallons per day from repairing the leaks discovered during these surveys.